thoughtspot/thoughtspot.github.io/_complex-search/about-filters.md

 chart.
 Your filters remain part of the search even when you change the visualization type.

-When adding a filter from the More icon
+When adding a filter from the ellipsis icon
 ![more options menu icon]({{ site.baseurl }}/images/icon-ellipses.png){: .inline}, in the column header or by clicking on a chart axis, numeric columns and text columns provide you with the ability to include or exclude values, and